-Before an oral exam via videoconference, the lecturers inform the students of the technical requirements which as a rule comprise, in addition to a PC/laptop, internet access, a camera, and a microphone.
-Alternatively, a smartphone may also be used in order to participate in a videoconference with sound and vision.
-Change of Exam Regulations

-- Before the exam, examiners and students check whether the technical requirements are met, which will be noted in the exam records at the start of exam. - Also before the oral exam via videoconference the lecturers check students' ID cards, and photos and personal data on the ID cards. - Before the oral exam lecturers inform students that the exam can be terminated prematurely if it is suspected that non-permitted aids are used.
-The students' agreement is also noted in the exam records. - Students will then also be asked to show the entire room to the examiners with their cameras.
-If other people listen in to the exam, they have to sit behind the candidate in full view of the examiners and the camera. - There may be a maximum of three listeners present in the room where the candidate is. - It will be also noted in the exam records how many examiners in their home offices participate in the exam. - If short-term technical problems occur (e.g. there is no sound for a brief period), the lecturers can decide whether a new question will be asked.
-If there is a new question, the question asked originally will not be considered for grading. - If students cannot log in and/or the connection breaks off, and the exam cannot be continued, this has no consequences for the students, and the exam may be taken again.
-The reason for the cancellation/termination of the exam and the future procedure are also noted in the exam records.
-Any technical disruptions or terminations will also be noted in the exam records (time and duration of the disruption, exam topic/question). - The board will then discuss the exam result in the same manner as in exams in classroom phases, i.e. with the students not present. - Immediately after this consultation phase the chair of the board will announce the exam result.
+- Before an oral exam via videoconference, the lecturers inform the students of the technical requirements which as a rule comprise, in addition to a PC/laptop, internet access, a camera, and a microphone.
+Alternatively, a smartphone may also be used in order to participate in a videoconference with sound and vision. - Before the exam, examiners and students check whether the technical requirements are met, which will be noted in the exam records at the start of exam. - Also before the oral exam via videoconference the lecturers check students' ID cards, and photos and personal data on the ID cards. - Before the oral exam lecturers inform students that the exam can be terminated prematurely if it is suspected that non-permitted aids are used.
+The students' agreement is also noted in the exam records. - Students will then also be asked by the chair of the exam board to show the entire room to the examiners with their cameras.
+If other people are present to listen in, they have to sit behind the examinee in full view of the examiners and the camera. - There may be a maximum of three listeners present in the room where the examinee is. - It will be also noted in the exam records how many examiners in their home offices participate in the exam.